Alhern8542/Silly-sentences--python-/README.md

 # Udacity_practice_area

-A place to add programs created while learning on Udacity Practice using git and other learning purposes
+* A place used for learning purposes while following code walktrough on Udacity
+* Practice using git and other educational purposes